Preloaded study kits with practice questions, flashcards, tests, and more — free to start.

 Rereading textbooks or copying down notes may feel productive, but they are passive forms of studying that don't engage your brain in deeper learning.
 These methods rely on recognition rather than true understanding, which makes it harder to retain information long-term.
 Active studying, on the other hand, challenges your mind to apply knowledge through practice questions, flashcards, or practice tests.
 This approach strengthens memory, improves recall, and helps identify areas that need more focus—ultimately leading to better performance on exams.

-That’s where Thea comes in.
-Thea is designed to help you study actively, with pre-made study kits that align perfectly with the 2025 AP Biology exam.
+That's where Thea comes in.
+Thea is designed to help you study actively, with pre-made study kits that align perfectly with the 2026 AP Biology exam.
 Instead of spending hours trying to figure out what to study, Thea gives you the exact materials you need—complete with practice questions, key concepts, flashcards, games, and even practice tests.
 By using these study kits, you can quiz yourself on the most important topics and practice for the real test, helping you feel more prepared and confident on exam day.
 And the best part?
 These study kits are completely free to use!

-AP Biology Study Kits
+Thea AP Biology Study Kits.

 Below, we have Thea's Study Kits for the AP Biology Exam available for you to use!
 Simply click what you'd like to study and be instantly directed.